sharathrjtr/autonomous_car_driving/README.md

 ![plot loss curve](images/plot_loss_curve.png)

 --------------------------------------
+**Testing of autonomous driving on test track**
-The trained model is saved locally.
-Use the drive.py to load the trained model, connect to the simulator, obtain the telemetry data, pass the images through the model and send the steering angle to simulator.
-The throttle is calculated so as to maintain a constant speed of 20.
+- The trained model is saved locally.
+- File drive.py is used to load the trained model, connect to the simulator, obtain the telemetry data, pass the images through the model and send the steering angle to simulator.
+- The throttle value is calculated so as to maintain a constant speed of 20.

 Install
 ```